 Kahneman, D. (2011).
 Thinking, Fast and Slow.

-Clayton Lafferty and Robert A. Cooke developed the Circumplex, a measurement framework that arranges twelve thinking styles around a circle in two broad families โ constructive (achievement, self-actualising, humanistic, affiliative) and defensive (security- and approval-driven).
-It gives the Perry Approach an empirical map of the security-satisfaction tension and the direction transformation has to take: from defensive towards constructive.
-Drawn on in the Master Your Mindset course.
-Referenced in Chapter 2.
+Clayton Lafferty and Robert A. Cooke developed the Circumplex, a measurement framework that arranges twelve thinking styles around a circle in two broad families — constructive (achievement, self-actualising, humanistic, affiliative) and defensive (security- and approval-driven).
+It gives the Perry Approach an empirical map of the security–satisfaction tension and the direction transformation has to take: from defensive towards constructive.
+The same Circumplex framework underlies the Group Styles Inventory (team-level) and the Organisational Culture Inventory (organisation-level), giving the Perry Approach a single measurement family that runs from the individual through the team to the whole organisation.
+Referenced in Chapters 1 and 2.

 Cooke, R. A., & Szumal, J. L. (2000).
 Using the Organizational Culture Inventory to understand the operating cultures of organizations.
 In N. M. Ashkanasy, C. P. M. Wilderom, & M. F. Peterson (Eds.), Handbook of Organizational Culture and Climate.
 Sage.